 Non-derivative financial liabilities held for trading are those which are incurred principally for the purpose of repurchasing them in the near term.
-In the business of Erste Group non-derivative held for trading liabilities are largely comprise short sales.
+In the business of Erste Group non-derivative held for trading liabilities largely comprise short sales.
 These arise from obligations to return securities, which are purchased under agreements to resell or are borrowed through securities lending transactions and subsequently sold to third parties.
-On the balance sheet such liabilities are presented under the line 'Financial liabilities'.
+On the balance sheet such liabilities are presented under the line 'Financial liabilities held for trading', sub-item 'Other financial liabilities'.
 The gains or losses on financial liabilities held for trading are reported in the line 'Net trading result' in the statement of income.